 default if the client and server are on the same network, or

 |Any TLS certificates must be set up at the point where the connections are being made.|

-Couchbase Server Enterprise Edition supports full encryption of client-side traffic using Transport Layer Security (TLS).
+Couchbase Server Enterprise Edition and Couchbase Capella support full encryption of client-side traffic using Transport Layer Security (TLS).
 That includes key-value type operations, queries, and configuration communication.
-Make sure you have the Enterprise Edition of Couchbase Server before proceeding with configuring encryption on the client side.
+Make sure you have the Enterprise Edition of Couchbase Server, or a Couchbase Capella account, before proceeding with configuring encryption on the client side.